Policy: Employment of Non-Tenure-Track Faculty

 Academic: Those positions that normally involve a range of responsibilities that do not encompass the full scope expected from traditional tenure-track academic positions (e.g., an extraordinarily high obligation to research with minimal classroom instruction; or major responsibilities for teaching and/or clinical practice without research obligations).

-Administrative and professional: Those positions that provide services to faculty, students and staff in order to support the institution’s primary missions of instruction, research and public service.
+Administrative and Professional (A & P) Faculty: Those positions that provide services to faculty, students and staff in order to support the institution’s primary missions of instruction, research and public service.